omdevteam/om/docs_src/docs/advanced_documentation.md

 the next data event and the cycle begins again.

-The collecting node executes the `collect_data` function implemented by the Monitor every time it receives data from a processing node, passing the received tuple as an argument to the function.
+The collecting node executes the `collect_data` function implemented by the Monitor every time it receives data from a processing node, ...ing the received tuple as an argument to the function.

 This process continues indefinitely, or until the data stream ends.
 In the latter case,